davidalber/geneagrapher/README.md

 several programs for processing DOT files.
 For the Geneagrapher, use the `dot` program.
 Let's look at an example.

-If the Geneagrapher has generated a file named "graph.dot", we can do
+If the Geneagrapher has generated a file named "graph.dot", a PNG file containing the graph can be created with the following command.

 ```
 dot -Tpng graph.dot > graph.png
 ```

-This command produces a PNG file containing the graph.
 That's really all there is to it.
 Almost.

 By default, `dot` renders an image with 96dpi.
-This can look a little blurry at 100% on high-resolution displays.
-You might want to increase the resolution.
+This may not look great on high-resolution displays, so you might want to increase the resolution.
 You can do this with the `-Gdpi` flag.
 For instance, to produce a PNG with 150dpi, you can do

 ```
 dot -Tpng -Gdpi=150 graph.dot > graph.png